Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Playing Gamelan with the locals

-Although these can also be found in Bali, in Nusa Penida they are very common and locals will be more welcoming since they see fewer tourists here.
+Although these can also be found in Bali, in Nusa Penida, they are very common, and locals will be more welcoming since they see fewer tourists here.

 Where to Stay in Nusa Penida

-Nusa penida blog
+Nusa penida hotel

 The door of our room at Nusa Penida